 US Airlines and Ethanol Producers Seek Easier Access to Green Aviation Subsidies

-In a collaborative effort, prominent U.S. airlines and aviation companies have teamed up with producers to address the Biden administration, advocating for a regulatory alteration that would simplify the qualification process for federal subsidies for sustainable aviation fuel (SAF) derived from corn-based ethanol.
+In a collaborative effort, prominent U.S. airlines and aviation companies have teamed up with ethanol producers to address the Biden administration, advocating for a regulatory alteration that would simplify the qualification process for federal subsidies for sustainable aviation fuel (SAF) derived from corn-based ethanol.

 Notable airlines such as Delta, JetBlue, and Southwest, alongside industry giants like GE Aerospace and Boeing, have jointly issued a letter to Treasury Secretary Janet Yellen, urging the administration to consider the Department of Energy's Greenhouse Gases, Regulated Emissions, and Energy Use in Technologies (GREET) model as a valid alternative to the ICAO model.
 This request aligns with the sentiments of the ethanol industry, which asserts that the GREET model is more likely to substantiate the required climate benefits necessary for Inflation Reduction Act (IRA) subsidies.